xli/gocd-invokedynamic-testresult/README.md

 #### Others

 Another noticable performance difference in test is JVM warm-up speed.
-There is almost no warm-up need when invoke dynamic is off.
+It was a lot faster to get stable response time when JRuby invoke dynamic is off.
-During the test, I need do 30,000 requests to warm-up JVM when invokedynamic is on.

 You can go to https://github.com/xli/gocd-invokedynamic-testresult to checkout full AB test reports mentioned above

+I only give 2 page tests result above for comparison.
+But most of pages should have similar performance difference with pipelines.json request.

+#### Conclusion

+Turning off JRuby invoke dynamic feature on Java 8 has significant performance improvement.
+More and more Go user will move to Java 8 as Oracle Java 7 no longer has public updates anymore.
+So we should turn it off by default on Go Server.